-Mike Cheng-Yu Lee is one of a new generation of pianists who is at home performing on pianos that span the early 18th to the late 20th centuries.
-Awarded Second Prize and Audience Prize at the 2011 Westfield International Fortepiano Competition by a jury that included Robert Levin and the late Christopher Hogwood, his performances have garnered attention for the fresh perspectives they bring to familiar repertoire.
+Mike Cheng-Yu Lee is a new generation of pianists who is at home performing on historical pianos that span the early-18th to the 20th centuries.
+His performances have garnered attention for the fresh perspectives they bring to familiar repertoire.
 For his debut recital in Australia he received a rare five-star review in Limelight Magazine: “Try as one might, it was hard to avoid cliché responses like ‘stunning’, even ‘electrifying’.
 I don’t think I have heard a Mozart recital quite like this.
 I heard things in Mozart’s music I had never thought possible and certainly had never encountered before.”

-As a chamber musician, Mike regularly collaborates with both modern and period performers and ensembles.
-He has appeared as soloist with the New World Symphony at the invitation of Michael Tilson Thomas and collaborated with musicians from the Formosa, Juilliard, and Aizuri quartets among others.
+As a chamber musician, Mike regularly collaborates with both modern and historical performers and ensembles.
+To date, he has appeared as soloist with Michael Tilson Thomas and collaborated with musicians from the Formosa, Juilliard, and Aizuri quartets among others.

-Mike studied at the Yale School of Music and holds a Ph.D. in musicology from Cornell University with a dissertation that was awarded the Donald J. Grout Memorial Dissertation Prize.
-His teachers include Malcolm Bilson, Boris Berman, Michael Friedmann, and the renowned Haydn scholar James Webster.
+A graduate of the Yale School of Music, Mike holds a Ph.D. in musicology from Cornell University with a dissertation that was awarded the department of music's Donald J. Grout Memorial Dissertation Prize.
+His teachers include Boris Berman, Michael Friedmann, Malcolm Bilson, and the Haydn scholar James Webster.